-The blistering dry heat of the Arabian afternoon hit me, as I opened the maintenance shop door.
-I trudged across the sunbaked pavement to the KC10 Airforce refueling jets lined up on the far end of the runway.
+The blistering dry heat of the Arabian afternoon hit me as I opened the maintenance shop door.
+I trudged across the sunbaked pavement to the KC-10 Extender refueling jets lined up on the far end of the runway.

-“Airmen Young!” a loud, no-nonsense New Jersey voice bellowed, cutting through the hot desert silence.
+“Airman Young!” a loud, no-nonsense New Jersey voice bellowed, cutting through the hot desert silence.
 It was the voice of the air base maintenance commander.
 He was a captain and a hard ass.
-I quickly made my way over to the short, but imposing man and acknowledged him with a respectful “Sir.”
+I quickly made my way over to the short but imposing man and acknowledged him with a respectful “Sir.”

 This event was very impactful for me at the time.
 I was a young man, not yet twenty-four, and the prospect of more responsibility excited me.
 I knew that the new experience would be mentally, emotionally, and physically demanding, but I accepted it eagerly, and felt proud to have been recognized by the commander as an able-bodied and competent mechanic.

 Robert Young majored in American literature and culture with a minor in history and graduated from UCLA on June 16, 2019.
 He plans to attend graduate school after a gap year so that he can gain more work experience in his field.
 He served in the Air Force from 2002 to 2006 as an aircraft mechanic.